dhammacakka/americanmonk/content/posts/are-monks-allowed-too-use-uber-gift-cards.md

 > **Kappiya Greg**
 > "Bhante Subhuti, I have arranged everything with PickMe or Uber so that you can go anywhere you want.
 The settings are already set up to use the card.
 They will deduct my Visa debit card and I will cover the charges.
 Please use the app to arrange the rides as per the videos.
 I will cover up to 90,000 LKR.
 If your PickMe or Uber settings change, please select the card 'Visa...
 1090'.
 This is my kappiya arrangement with the ride-hailing company which arranges with your driver.
 Enjoy the rides, and if they are good, please give them a tip or pre-tip for me for whatever amount you feel is appropriate and share some light of kindness in the world.
 Please let me know how this works out or if you have any trouble."

 Here you can see that this invitation keeps everything as an allowable arrangement.
 I simply use the app to request a ride, and when the ride arrives, I provide a code to the driver to identify myself.
-When I use this app, there is no direct exchange of money everything is handled through the kappiya's pre-arranged system.
+When I use this app, there is no direct exchange of money and everything is handled through the kappiya's pre-arranged system.
 It should be noted that he logged into my account (I gave him the SMS code), and set everything up.
 Would it be allowable for him to invite me to use the app and ask me to enter his card information myself?
 Possibly — but I prefer to avoid going that far.

 {{< img src = "/images/uberpickme_apps.webp" >}}